Emily Ritger

 MFA, Sarah Lawrence College

-Her current creative projects include: Crud, part docudrama, part fantastical music and shadow puppetry, examining a day her family never talks about; Dear Aliza, a memoir of recorded stories following her seven year journey to having a child; and The WI Collection, a work of poetry celebrating rural America, its voice, land, dialect, and sense of community.
+Her creative projects include: Crud, examining a day her family never talks about; Dear Aliza, a memoir of recorded stories following her seven year journey to having a child; and The Wisconsin Collection, a work of poetry celebrating rural America, its voice, land, dialect, and sense of community.
+She has worked with American Theatre Company, Redmoon Theater, Cleveland Public Theatre, Northlight Theatre, ChiArts, The National High School Institute at Northwestern University, Carthage College, Loyola University Chicago, and DePaul University.

 Emily received her MFA from Sarah Lawrence College, a BS in Theatre and Philosophy from the University of Evansville, and has trained at La MaMa Umbria in Italy and Paul Sills’ Wisconsin Theatre Game Center.